Shilo/SD2-Caffeine-Mod/README.md

 ### Incompleted

 #### General
+- Fix: Improve fit of large numbers in Hire window.
 - Feature: Add "remaining gold" counter to essence fountain. @caviyacht
 - Feature: Change essence fountain "remaining gold" text to red when not enough gold to warp to highest floor.
 - Feature: Change warp gold text to red when not enough gold to use desired warp.